JoeFriday/Client-Data-Forecasting-Analysis-with-SAS-Studio/README.md

 In 2020 the Canadian Experience Class (CEC) and the Provincial Nominee Program (PNP) started being solely targeted.

-Under COVID-19, Express Entry's effect started solely and regularly targeted CEC, with a relatively low cutoff score, applicants have Canadian Post Secondary credential and are living in Canada.
+Under COVID-19, Express Entry's effect started solely and regularly targeted CEC, with a relatively low cutoff score, those applicants have Canadian Post Secondary credential and are living in Canada.

 # Present the trend of the cutoff score for each round of invitation.